shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 He shrugged.
 “Why not?”
 He knew the risks, but he was bored.
 He shuffled the deck of random oddities and pulled the top card off the deck.

-His stomache filled with butterflies that flitted about inside, giving him a bad stomache ache.
+His stomach filled with butterflies that flitted about inside, giving him a bad stomach ache.
 They moved down his intestines and after a long, painful journey, made their way to his rear.
 He jumped out of his bed and pulled his drawers down.
 Three fairy-winged pixies popped out his pooper and fluttered around his room, shooting fairy dust everywhere.
 His bow and arrows started floating in the arrow, flying all over the place as the pixies darted around.

 Sui managed to open a window and shooing all the fairies out without losing too many arrows.
 When the pixies left, all the floating objects fell to the ground.
 One arrow cut him on the arm.